Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | ell.co.jp |

-Opened in 1977, one of the most historic live houses in Nagoya.
-Nicknamed "Ell."
-Named after Jimi Hendrix's album, this venue has watched over Nagoya's band scene for nearly 50 years.
-The same building contains multiple venues including ell.FITS ALL (approximately 400 people) and ell.SIZE (approximately 200 people), allowing performances at various scales.
-It's safe to say most Nagoya indie bands have stepped on this stage at some point.
+Opened in 1977, this is one of the oldest live houses in Nagoya.
+Nicknamed "E.L.L." and named after a Jimi Hendrix album, this venue has watched over Nagoya's band scene for nearly 50 years.
+The same building houses multiple venues including ell.FITS ALL (approximately 400 capacity) and ell.SIZE (approximately 200 capacity), allowing performances scaled to band size.
+It's no exaggeration to say that nearly every indie band in Nagoya has stood on this stage at least once.

 Osu RAD HALL